 An Massage Therapy Associate member is someone who has completed first year and is continuing their education to obtain a minimum of a 2200 hour diploma.

 The insurance fees to Dusyk & Barlow are due by December 31.

-You can refer to the “Credit Guidelines” on the website, fill out a Continuing Competency Course Evaluation Request and submit it, or send a website link by email to email@example.com as the course you are interested in may have been previously approved.
+You can refer to the “Credit Guidelines” on the website, if you are a member fill out an Appendix 22 – Member CEC Course Evaluation Form and submit it, or if you are course developer fill out an Appendix 23 – Course Developer CEC Course Evaluation Form, or send a website link by email to firstname.lastname@example.org as the course you are interested in may have been previously approved.
 If the course has not been approved, we may ask for additional information in order to evaluate it.